-country crooner Brad Paisley and race car driver Sam Hornish, Jr.
+country crooner Brad Paisley and race car drivers Sam Hornish, Jr.

-have anything in common besides celebrity, you need the Shriner
+and David Ragan have anything in common besides celebrity statuses, you need the Shriner

 you think that “Potentate” is the strength of hot sauce that lies

 somewhere between “mild” and “hot” at your favorite burrito joint,